chrplr/PCBS/docs/projects.rst

 -  Build an automatic classifier that tries to identify the language (e.g. English vs French) of a text from letter statistics; Test it on words, sentences, full documents.
 You must use cross validation (the test and training sets must be different).
-Plot the identifciation performance as a function of the lenght of the text (in characters).
+Plot the identification performance as a function of the length of the text (in characters).

 -  `Mix and
    Match <http://www.mrc-cbu.cam.ac.uk/people/maarten-van-casteren/mixandmatch/>`__